seanslma/maki/DevOps/Kubernetes/Topic_Volume/Secret.md

 - Anyone who is authorized to create a Pod in a namespace can use that access to read any Secret in that namespace; this includes indirect access such as the ability to create a Deployment.

 ## mount example
+In this example, the secret is a Kuberneters Secret resource.
 ```yaml
 apiVersion: v1
 kind: Pod